 Hyperscalers: From Data Centers to Cloud Marketplaces

 The terms “hyperscale” and “hyperscaler” get thrown around a lot – and with good reason.
-It goes without saying that hyperscalers like AWS, Azure, and GCP have redefined the internet and allowed SaaS businesses to create cloud solutions that are hosted off-prem.
+It goes without saying that hyperscalers like AWS, Azure, and Google Cloud have redefined the internet and allowed SaaS businesses to create cloud solutions that are hosted off-prem.
 But hyperscaler didn’t always describe the internet or even cloud consumption.

 Here’s a brief history of how today’s top cloud service providers (CSP) became known as hyperscalers – and what hyperscaler means in the world of cloud marketplaces.